Axis POWs

 Rudi’s unit was stationed just south of Stettin (now Szczecin) in early 1945, about to face the Red Army’s final offensives into Germany.
 One branch of the Soviet attack swung north and severed the rear lines of German units facing east, including Rudi’s.
 Despite being cut off, their morale remained high.
 ‘Most people at the time sincerely believed that a big offensive would be made and reverse the situation,’ Rudi recalled.
 It was not long before Rudi found himself fighting alongside the infantry, except he carried a radio on his back and was responsible for maintaining contact with command.
 His unit was often used to retake villages that the regular army, the Heer,* had been pushed out of.
 ‘We’d be used to retake lost positions: we were like yo-yos!’
 Rudi said, adding that ‘we were losing a lot of people; it was usually pretty hot whenever we were sent in’.

-*German land forces within the Wehrmacht.
-The Waffen SS - the armed component of the SS - came under the ultimate control of Himmler and, through him, the Nazi Party.
+*The Germany, which was part of the Wehrmacht.
+The Waffen SS - the armed component of the SS - came under the ultimate control of Himmler.

 By now, the Russians were making constant raids into what were considered ‘secure’ German positions.
 ‘They would come into the villages in which we were stationed.
 On one occasion – I wasn’t there, but it happened to a friend of mine – a Russian popped his head over a hedge and shouted “You’re being pulled back again!”
 They knew perfectly well that they had us on the run...
 The Russians were superior to us in terms of materiel.
 For example, they sometimes shot at individuals with anti-aircraft guns.
 They could afford to use up the ammunition.’